litecoinfinance/electrumxltfn/docs/environment.rst

 .. envvar:: REORG_LIMIT

   The maximum number of blocks to be able to handle in a chain reorganisation.
-ElectrumX retains some fairly compact undo information for this many blocks in levelDB.
+ElectrumXLTFN retains some fairly compact undo information for this many blocks in levelDB.
 The default is a function of :envvar:`COIN` and :envvar:`NET`; for Bitcoin mainnet it is 200.